zephyrproject-rtos/zephyr/boards/x86/minnowboard/doc/minnowboard.rst

 Follow the same steps documented for the :ref:`Galileo board <grub2>`.

-Booting Zephyr on the Minnowboard
+Booting Zephyr on the MinnowBoard
 =================================

 The MinnowBoard by default will be running a 64bit firmware.
 To boot Zephyr, you